 -DO: Test your soil, which will tell you what, if any, amendments it requires for optimal health.
 Check your fertilizer for natural ingredients like plant or animal by-products (i.e., fish, feather, or blood meal), rock powders, and seaweed.

 DON’T: Apply pesticides and chemical fertilizers.
 Many pesticide chemicals are classified by the EPA as carcinogens, and evidence continues to mount about the adverse effects of acute and chronic pesticide exposure in children---and dogs!
 These chemicals run off our lawns and end up in our waterways, causing toxic algae blooms that kill aquatic life and close down lakes for swimming and water sports.

 -DO: Invest in native plants.
-Native New Jersey perennials include Black-Eyed Susans, Eastern Joe Pyeweed, Wild Geranium, and many others.
+Native New Jersey perennials include a multitude of plants, including Black-Eyed Susans, Eastern Joe Pyeweed, Wild Geranium, Butterflyweed, and many more.

 DON’T: Shop for exotic plants and cultivars.
 They may offer a nectar source for wildlife, but in many cases their leaves, fruits, pollen, and nectar are not the preferred food of our vital native insects and wildlife.
 The lack of proper habitat and food sources for native birds and insects is one factor in the decline of many of these species in the United States.